 Back to civilization.
 We tasted the famous wine of Mendoza Merlot, and local brand steak and the grilled meat.
 We had the Aconcagua stamp on our passports.

 Then I went to Chile.
-We traveled to cities such as Santiago, Viña del Mar, Valparaiso, and visited 3 cafes/restaurants recommended by Lonely Planet.
+We travelled to cities such as Santiago, Vina del Mar, Valparaiso, and visited 3 cafes/restaurants recommended by Lonely Planet.
 I tasted local Ceviche and Michelada, the taste which I continued to feel since Mexico.

-Our next stop was the Puno, located on the shore of Lake Titicaca, Peru, the highest lake in the world at 3810m above sea level.
+In our travel to South America, next stop was the Puno, located on the shore of Lake Titicaca, Peru, the highest lake in the world at 3810 m above sea level.
 We took a boat and headed for the shores of Uros Island, in the middle of the lake.
 These people have lived in these islands for centuries and still live there today.
 It requires serious hardship to preserve these islands.
 In order to keep the foundation of these floating islands, residents renew the cane layers every 15 days (by diving in the water).
 Just imagine, these people repeat every 15 days for centuries.
 However, talking with the locals, we concluded that young people do not want to live here anymore and heading up to the shores and land.
 So, in 15-20 years, these islands can be just history.
-Hurry up if you plan on traveling around there! :) One of the things I liked in Peru was their tropical fruits.
+Hurry up if you plan on travelling around there!
+One of the things I liked in Peru was their tropical fruits.
 What can be more fantastic than eating the Passion fruit every day?!